Identification and estimation of causal mechanisms in cluster-randomized trials with post-treatment confounding using Bayesian nonparametrics: Application of the Bayesian Nonparametric Causal Mediation Method to the RPS Cluster-Randomized Trial

 Table \ref{tab:posterior_estimates} presents the posterior estimates of the causal mediation estimands with the sensitivity parameter $\rho$ generated from the prior in \eqref{eq:prior_rho}.
 The results are generally consistent in direction with prior analyses, but the level of certainty varies across the two BNP priors.
 For both BNP priors, the NIE is positive; under the CA-EDP the posterior mean is $0.165$ with a $95\%$ credible interval (CI) $(-0.044,0.380)$ and $96.2\%$ posterior probability (PP) that the estimand is greater than zero, whereas the nDDP yields a slightly smaller mean, $0.162$ with $95\%$ CI $(0.020,0.358)$ and $\mathrm{PP}=98.0\%$.
 These estimates suggest that household dietary diversity is a plausible mediator of the total intervention effect.
 For the decomposition of the NIE into the SME and IME both have CIs that cross zero under both BNP priors, indicating greater uncertainty about their standalone impact for CA-EDP (SME/IME: $/89.2\%/84.2\%$) and for nDDP (SME/IME: $/91.4\%/87.4\%$).
 Overall, the two BNP priors lead to similar qualitative conclusions.
 The mediation through household dietary diversity appears positive but modest.
 The wider intervals for CA-EDP relative to nDDP reflect propagation of uncertainty through the covariate and cluster size distributions, consistent with the simulations.
 For comparison, a parametric Bayesian model (same specification as in Section \ref{sec:simulation}) yielded estimates that also support a positive mediated pathway and total effect, while its NDE and SME/IME remain positive.

 Finally, we evaluate the predictive performance of the conditional models using the log pseudo marginal likelihood (LPML; \citealp{Geisser1979}).
 For the conditional model of CA-EDP, the LPML is computed from the likelihood of the observed data $(D,M,Y)$ given the cluster- and individual-level covariates $(N,V,X)$ and model parameters in each MCMC iteration.
 The LPML is a Bayesian model-fit criterion derived from leave-one-out (LOO) predictive assessments of the data.
-Since our Bayesian simulation-based approach relies on imputing missing potential outcomes at its core, predictive accuracy plays a critical role in overall estimation quality.
-Consequently, the LPML, derived from LOO predictive densities, serves as a suitable criterion for model selection.
 For the Bayesian models considered in the simulations (Parametric, nDDP, and CA-EDP), the LPML values are 18.83, 29.60, and 33.34, respectively.
 Because a higher LPML indicates better LOO predictive fit, CA-EDP is the best-performing model among the three.
 We focus on CA-EDP and nDDP in the subsequent comparisons.